IslandSQL/IslandSQL/limitations.md

 ## Multiline Comments

+The implementation of multiline comments is specific to the IslandSQL dialect.
 The grammar consumes only complete multiline comments.
-As a result incomplete multiline comments lead to parse errors.
+As a result incomplete multiline comments may lead to parse errors.

 Here's an example: